rust-lang/rfcs/text/3371-cargo-target-directories.md

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
 -->

-- Should we use a hash-based solution or simply a directory-named based one ? `bazel` using hashes indicates this solution is viable for them, it probably would be for `cargo` too and if we use both the hash and the directory name, it would stay fairly human-readable but this solution also has disadvantages.
 - Do we want to differentiate according to users ? `bazel` is a generic build tool, whereas `cargo` is not, so maybe differentiating on users is not necessary for us ?

 # Future possibilities